andresjacobo/aj-clusterer/README.md

 #######
 	var clusterer = new aj.geometry.Clusterer(map, delegate, "/path/to/aj-clusterer-async-min.js", "/path/to/aj-geometry-min.js", "/path/to/underscore-min.js");

 - **Add data to the Clusterer.** You can add coordiantes to the Clusterer at any time.
 It expects an array of coordinates (which are themselves simple ``[lat, lon]`` arrays).
-You can *optionally* add an object as the 3rd item of a coordinate to identify it when it is passed back to the delegate (more info in the next steps).
+You can *optionally* add an object as the 3rd item of a coordinate to identify it when it is passed back to the delegate.
+If you do add an object, keep it small to maximize performance. (more info in the next steps).

 #######
 	var coordinates = [ [26, -81, {name: 'Miami', country: 'US'}],